hellomouse/ahj/README.md

 # ahj - American Headset Jack, or whatever you want to call it, really

+## DEPRECATED

+ahj suffers from serious design flaws, including complete lack of flow control and inabiilty to recover from lost frames.
+The successor to this project is [kinesin-rdt](https://github.com/hellomouse/kinesin/tree/master/kinesin-rdt).

 This is a weird obfuscated network protocol that was originally meant to be part of a VPN.
 It was designed with the existence of advanced DPI in mind and is meant to be as difficult to identify as possible.